“Economics is the science which studies human behavior as a relationship

 The main key role of microeconomics is to examine how a company could maximize its production and capacity so that it could lower prices and better compete in its industry.
 A lot of microeconomic information can be gleaned from the financial statements.

 the important key factors of microeconomics are :

 What is Macroeconomics?

 Macroeconomics is a branch of economics that depicts a substantial picture.
 It scrutinizes itself with the economy at a massive scale, several issues of an economy are considered.
 The issues confronted by an economy and the headway that it makes are measured and apprehended as a part and parcel of Macroeconomics.

-Macroeconomics studies the association between various countries regarding how the policies of one nation has an upshot on the other.
+Macroeconomics studies the association between various countries regarding how the policies of one nation have an upshot on the other.
 It circumscribes within its scope, analysing the success and failure of government strategies.

-In macroeconomics we normally clarify the survey of how the nation’s total manufacture and the degree of employment are associated to features (called ‘variables’) like :
+In macroeconomics we normally clarify the survey of how the nation’s total manufacture and the degree of employment are associated with features (called ‘variables’) like :

 - Cost prices